-The Group operates as a single operating segment with different revenue streams.
-The Board (the Chief Operating Decision Makers ('CODM') of the business) reviews performance of the Group as a whole.
+The Group operates as two operating segments with different revenue streams.
+The Board (the Chief Operating Decision Makers ('CODM') of the business) reviews performance of the Group both as a whole and as separate operating segments.

-The Board evaluates Group performance by reference to revenue and profit and loss which are measured consistently with these consolidated financial statements.
-In addition, the Board evaluates EBITDA (earnings before interest, tax, depreciation and amortisation).
+The Board evaluates Group performance by reference to revenue which is measured consistently with these consolidated financial statements, as well as measuring performance by evaluating EBITDA (earnings before interest, tax, depreciation and amortisation).
 The accounting policies adopted for internal reporting to the Board are consistent with those adopted in the financial statements.